pedrobp/posterr-app/README.md

 - `npm i` and `npm start`

+The application runs on port 3003.

 ## Application Overview

 Posterr was built using React with Typescript.
-The most important external libraries used were `date-fns` for date/time handling, `tailwindcss` as a css framework and processor, `eslint` for code linting, `phosphor-react` for icons and a few other ones.
+The most important external libraries used were:

+- `date-fns` for date/time handling
+- `tailwindcss` as a css framework and processor
+- `eslint` for code linting
+- `usehooks-ts` for some helpful simple hooks
+- `phosphor-react` for icons
+- `lodash` for some helper functions

 Most of the application was built using hooks and modern React practices.
-A state management solution such as `redux` was not needed in my opinion, so I decided to work with `contexts`.
+A state management solution such as `redux` was not needed in my opinion, so I decided to work with React `contexts`.

 The app uses the browser's local storage to handle/store the data, but some mocked/fake api calls can be found in `src/api/apiMock`.
 On the first time the app loads, an initial dataset with a few users and posts is loaded to the local storage in case it doesn't have any data yet.